elec-e8408-mini-project-2025/project-documentation/README.md

 ## Performance Requirements

-- The RPi shall support at least 1 LilyGo watch at a time.
+- The RPi MUST support at least 1 LilyGo watch at a time.

-- The maximum time for trips shall be above 2h.
+- The maximum time for trips MUST be above 2h.

-- The watch shall log the location either every 10 or 30 seconds, depending on memory size.
+- The watch MUST log the location either every 10 or 30 seconds, depending on memory size.

-- The watch shall have room for 5 trips.
+- The watch MUST have room for 5 trips.

-- The synchronization for transfering data to the RPi shall not fail 2 times in a row.
+- The synchronization for transfering data to the RPi MUST not fail 2 times in a row.

 - The watch refreshes the screen in the trip view every 0.2 seconds or faster.

-- The trip data shall be saved on the watch until it is the oldest trip before being overwritten.
+- The trip data MUST be saved on the watch until it is the oldest trip before being overwritten.

-- Trip data shall not be overwritten before it has been synchronized.
+- Trip data MUST not be overwritten before it has been synchronized.

-- Changing the view on the RPi shall be faster than 0.5 seconds.
+- Changing the view on the RPi MUST be faster than 0.5 seconds.

 ## Design Constraints